missyelainey/eiva-automationexercise-test/README.md

 ## Notes
 - Ensure ChromeDriver is compatible with your installed Chrome version.
 - Adjust timeouts and selectors if the site changes structure.

+---

+*Submitted as part of EIVA technical task.
+Feel free to reach out if clarification is needed.*